Zlaté Hory: Economy

+The largest employer based in the town is CS-CONT, a manufacturer of containers with more than 500 employees.

 Modern mining of non-ferrous metal ores, gold and silver was terminated in 1993.
 In 2019, a geological survey was launched to find out how much gold is still in the deposits and whether reserves of other metals such as copper, zinc and lead are present.
 Based on the results of the survey and other factors, mining activity may be resumed.

+Transport

+Zlaté Hory is connected with Mikulovice by a short railway line of local importance.
+Trains run on it only on weekends and holidays.

 Sights

 The historic town centre is formed by the Svobody Square and its surroundings.
-Houses in the centre usually have an older Renaissance or Baroque core with an Empire-style reconstruction of the façade from the early 19th century.
+Houses in the centre usually have an older Renaissance or Baroque core with an Empire reconstruction of the façade from the early 19th century.
 The landmarks of the town square are the town hall and the Old Post building.
 Old Post dates from 1698 and has richly decorated façade with Corinthian columns.
 Today it houses the Town Museum, focused on the mining tradition of the area and the 17th-century witch trials.
 In front of the town hall stands a Baroque statue of Saint Joseph from 1731.

 There are three churches in Zlaté Hory and several smaller sacral monuments.
 In the town centre are located the Church of the Assumption of the Virgin Mary and the Church of the Holy Cross.
 The pilgrimage Church of Mary Help of Christians is situated in the hills south from the town.
 The Church of the Assumption of the Virgin Mary is the landmark of the town.
 The originally early Gothic structure was rebuilt to its current Baroque form after a fire in 1699.
 The Baroque Church of the Holy Cross dates from 1764–1768.
 Today its chamber environment serves mainly cultural purposes.

 Ruins of the castles Edelštejn, Koberštejn and Leuchtenštejn are located in the hills around the town.
 However, only little of them has survived to this day.
 Edelštejn and Koberštejn are protected as cultural monuments.

 The old mining galleries are also protected as cultural monuments.
 Some are open to the public.

 The 18 m high stone observation tower on the Biskupská kupa Mountain (890 m) is the oldest observation tower in the Eastern Sudetes.
 It was built in 1898 on the occasion of 50 years of the reign of Emperor Franz Joseph I.